Updated on May 26, 2020. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

-Since there’s no medical cannabis program in the state, there aren’t any medical marijuana qualifications in Kentucky.
+Since there’s no medical cannabis program in the state, there aren’t any medical marijuana qualifications in Kentucky, 9 in 10 state residents supported medical marijuana legalization in a poll taken in 2019.
 The only program is one that allows people participating in clinical trials to use either cannabis that is low in THC or cannabidiol (CBD) oil derived from industrial hemp.

 It’s upsetting when people in power deny that marijuana has benefits.
 They look at it as a drug that only “hippies” or “stoners” use — one that has no therapeutic qualities at all.
 This attitude runs rampant among Kentucky legislators.